sjbennett123/vindalebynight/content/current_writeups/blood_in_the_wine/_index.md

 plotline: Corpseflower
 requirements:

+description:

+synopsis: |
-description: A new drink is being served in Vindale!
+  A new drink is being served in Vindale!
 A blood red thirst quencher, it is being offered for free in the tavern.

-synopsis: |
 A new wine has been made by les Sangsues Abyssale, and given free to the adventurers.
 It is fruity and bright red.
-There is no blood in it.
-It is being served in the tavern for free for the entire weekend!
+It is being served in the tavern for free for the entire weekend.
+The wine was made with the aid of Blood Magic and will corrupt the drinker.

-  There are signs on the wine-
-  wine sign 1- 622 Abyssale Mélange Rouge wine sign 2- IG- This wine was generously donated by les Sangsues Abyssale, and is free throughout the length of the festival.
-OOG- If you drink the wine, and you wish to participate in the plot, please take a bracelet and display it where we can see.
-This bracelet is out of game, and you only need one.
-This is Gatorade fruit punch.

 outcomes: People drink the wine